Determine your eligibility

 To pay your fees at a financial institution in Canada, you must do the following:

-Starting February 1, 2016, the payment receipt form (IMM 5401) used to pay at a bank will no longer be available.
-Instead, all payments made within Canada must be paid online.
-We will continue to accept this form until March 31, 2016.
+As of January 29, 2016, the payment receipt form (IMM 5401) used to pay at a bank is no longer available to order.
+If you already have this form, banks will continue to accept it until March 31, 2016.
+Otherwise, all payments made within Canada must be paid online.

-- Fill the form and bring it with you when you go to pay your fees.
+- Bring it with you when you go to pay your fees.

-- Include the completed payment receipt form (IMM 5401) with your application.
+- Include the completed fees receipt form (IMM 5401) with your application.

 For more detailed instructions, read the “Pay the Fees” section of the application guide.